chinshr/diarize-ruby/README.md

 ## Licensing terms and authorship

-See 'COPYING' and 'AUTHORS' files.
+See 'LICENSE' and 'AUTHORS' files.

 All code here, except where otherwise indicated, is licensed under the GNU Affero General Public License version 3.
 This license includes